orzarchi/node-microioc/README.md

 ```

 Using the *groupOnId* method will mark the preceding type binding as part of a type group.
-When a dependent class requests a group id in it's constructor, an array will be injected containing created instances.
+When a dependent class requests a group id in its constructor, an array will be injected containing created instances.

 ####Automated Factories:

 ```javascript
 class ImportantClass {
   constructor(aNumber) {